-This discussion and analysis is intended to serve as an introduction to the Carmichael Water District's (District) financial statements, which are comprised of the financial statements and notes to the financial statements.
-The District's financial statements are designed to provide readers with a broad overview of the finances of the Carmichael Water District for the fiscal year (FY) ending June 30, 2019.
+This discussion and analysis is intended to serve as an introduction to Carmichael Water District's (District) financial statements, which are comprised of the financial statements and notes to the financial statements.
+The District's financial statements are designed to provide readers with a broad overview of the finances of Carmichael Water District for the fiscal years ending June 30, 2020 and 2019.